glacier-modding/glaciermodding.org/docs/modding/suitmodding/basicretexture.md

 For this tutorial, we will go over a basic texture override for a suit.
 In broad steps, this is what we will do:

--   Extract the texture we're looking for with RPKG Tool
+-   Extract the texture we're looking for with GlacierKit
 -   Convert the texture to a workable .tga with TonyTools
 -   Make our changes to the texture
 -   Come up with a new hash for our texture (so we don't overwrite stock assets; that's bad practice!)